lmn0/PAWN/README.md

 What is PAWN?

+Drag and Drop deployment of applications and linking of APIs on a simple User Interface that looks like an application board.
 A deployment service, where the users don’t need to maintain their own infrastructure and can push all their codes to a private docker and then download it.
+The servers are deployed on AWS EC2 instances.

 Its as simple as these diagrams depict: